pinglab-utils/APIcard/docs/index.md

 ## A Sample API Card

-Following is a sample API card prepared by us on Uniprot API.
+Following is a sample API card prepared by instructors on Uniprot API.
 We encourage students to follow the similar pattern and add more information (e.g., cheat sheet, citations, supporting papers) if needed and available.

 -----------